mshibanami/xcstrings-cli/README.md

 These are the options for the config file:

-* **xcstringsPaths**: `string[] | { alias: string, path: string }[]`
+* **xcstringsPaths**: `string[] | { alias: string, path: string }[]` (Optional)
+    * Paths to xcstrings files used by `xcs`.
-    * If only one path is provided, xcstrings-cli will use it as the default xcstrings file.
+    * If only one path is provided, `xcs` will use it as the default xcstrings file.
-    * If multiple paths are provided, xcstrings-cli will ask you to select an xcstrings file.
+    * If multiple paths are provided, `xcs` will ask you to select an xcstrings file.a
 * **xcodeprojPaths**: `string[]` (Optional)
     * Paths to Xcode project files used to detect supported languages.
-    * If not specified, xcstrings-cli will not check the supported languages in your Xcode project.
+    * If not specified, `xcs` will not check the supported languages in your Xcode project.
 * **missingLanguagePolicy**: `string` (Optional, default: `skip`)
-    * How to handle translations for languages that are not included in the `xcstrings languages` output when adding strings.
+    * How to handle translations for languages that are not included in the `xcs languages` output when adding strings.
 Options are:
-    * `skip`: Only add translations for languages included in the `xcstrings languages` output.
+    * `skip`: Only add translations for languages included in the `xcs languages` output.
 (Default)
-    * `include`: Add translations even when they are not recognized by the Xcode project or xcstrings language list.
+    * `include`: Add translations even when they are not recognized by the Xcode project or xcs language list.

 ## LICENSE